 English muffins need toasting on both sides and are split in half before serving.
 Crumpets remain whole.

 Does it matter that I cook them in the microwave?
 Nope.
 The end result is what matters, as far as I’m concerned.
 And my 90 Seconds Low Carb English Crumpets absolutely deliver on all fronts.
-With no residual egg-taste.
+With no residual egg or coconut flavour.
 They even smell like real crumpets.
 And if you don’t have ramekins, no problem… just use a BPA-free, microwave-proof container (minus the lid, of course), like I do.

 - beat egg until frothy using a manual balloon whisk.